nfluxtv/.github/profile/README.md

 # .github

-This is the seed of what should become a video based open source social media platform made by creators for creators.
+This is the seed of what should become a video based social media platform made by creators for creators.